JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/examples/basic.md

 println("--------------------------------------------------------------------------------------")

 # Now, on this example, we can actually use second information on f.
-# To do so, we are going to use TR, a trust-region algorithm that can exploit second order information.
+# To do so, we are going to use TR, a trust-region solver that can exploit second order information.
 out = TR(regularized_pb, verbose = 10, atol = 1e-3)
 println("TR converged after $(out.iter) iterations to the solution x = $(out.solution)")
 println("--------------------------------------------------------------------------------------")